sashaaldrick/risc0-foundry-template-collatz/README.md

 │       └── bin
 │           └── publisher.rs        // Example app to publish program results into your app contract ├── contracts
-│   ├── EvenNumber.sol              // Basic example contract for you to modify
+│   ├── CollatzNumber.sol              // Basic example contract for you to modify
 │   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program ├── methods
 │   ├── Cargo.toml